1/18/2019

 Gerald Cassidy

 Thank you.
 Good morning, guys.
-Eric, can you share with us when you look at your fee revenue for this quarter, let's call it $2.3 billion, you gave us some color on the servicing fee, you know, sensitivity to the markets.
-But out of the total $2.3 billion, how much is that equity related?
-Ron mentioned that you've got a disproportionate amount of equity customers in your client base.
+Eric, can you share with us, when you look at your fee revenue for this quarter, let's call it $2.3 billion, you gave us some color on the servicing fee sensitivity to the markets.
+But out of the total $2.3 billion, how much is that?
+Ron mentioned that you got a disproportionate amount of equity customers in your client base.
 So what would be a good estimate of that number being tied to equity type customers?

 speaker

-I think we I'm trying to think if we have a quantitative estimate in our disclosure on that, we do disclose the mix of some of the AUCAs in our supplement, the mix of equities in for our asset management business.
-And then obviously, SEC lending is a heavy equity based, you know, underlying business.
-So I do think that we have higher equity exposure than then then then kind of the servicing industry in aggregate.
-I don't I don't know that I have a you know, an excellent estimate because remember, even when we custody for, you know, for funds, there are multi asset funds.
-There's you know, there's a there's a wide range.
-If you do turn to page nine in our financial supplement, you will see that there is one part of our $31.6 trillion of assets under custody.
-And we described 18 billion of those being being equity based.
+Ron, I think we, I'm trying to think if we have a quantitative estimate in our disclosure on that.
+We do disclose the mix of some of the AUCAs in our supplement. the mix of equities for our asset management business, and then obviously SEC lending is a heavy equity-based underlying business.
+So I do think that we have higher equity exposure than than kind of the servicing industry in aggregate.
+I don't know that I have an excellent estimate because, remember, even when we custody for funds, there are multi-asset funds, there's a wide range.
+If you do turn to page nine in our financial supplement, you will see that there is one cut of our $31.6 trillion of assets under custody, and we described $18 billion of those being equity-based.
 So I think that's a good indication on the custodial side.
-And then on the asset management side, you know, we also do the the equity cut on page 10.
+And then on the asset management side, You know, we also do the equity cut on page 10.
 So, you know, it's significant.
-It's in the, you know, you can see it's in the, you know, 55, 60, 60, 60 ish percentage range.
-And so we are somewhat dependent on equity markets.
+It's in the, you know, you can see it's in the, you know, 55, 60, 60-ish percentage range.
+And so we are, you know, somewhat dependent on equity markets.
 I think that's why, you know, in good times, we need, you know, we're going to be able to benefit from that.
-But we also need to make sure that we are, you know, heavily that we're we're always careful on expenses and create that that scalable cost base so that we don't actually add too many costs in good times so that we can navigate through.
-But it is it's certainly part of our business model.
+But we also need to make sure that we are you know, heavily that we're always careful on expenses and create that scalable cost base so that we don't actually add too many costs in good time so that we can navigate through.
+But it's certainly part of our business model.

 speaker